040code/040code/_posts/2017-07-08-bezier-in-clojurescript.md

 tags:       [clojure, clojurescript, bézier, functional, klipse, canvas]
 ---

-In my [previous post](https://040code.github.io/2017/07/01/bezier-in-clojure/) I wanted to visualise simple Bézier curves and chose `Clojure` as my implementation tool.
+In my [previous post](https://040code.github.io/2017/07/01/bezier-in-clojure/) I described how to visualise simple Bézier curves.
+I chose `Clojure` as implementation language.
 Unfortunately I had to ask you to jump through a couple of hoops in order to code along: installing leiningen, installing and configuring the lein-try plugin and maybe even installing the JVM.

 This post will be easier for you - at least in terms of setup.
 You won't have to leave your browser and can experiment with `Clojure(Script)` right here on this page!